-In South Italy the political situation was very complicated and this circumstance is reflected both in the rise of the Carboneria and the aims and ideas of the Society.
-The earliest date is given in a document in the Florentine archives, which says that in March, 1804, the Society already existed and that it was hostile to the government; but, as the context shows that the government in question was that of Joseph Bonaparte, which did not come into existence until 1806, the date is clearly wrong, and the only explanation can be that Queen Mary Caroline, at whose command the Sect is said to have been founded, started it in the earlier year in order to pit it against Freemasonry, which was becoming Napoleon's docile instrument.
+In South Italy the political situation was very complicated and this circumstance is reflected both in the rise of the Carboneria and the aims and ideas The earliest date is given in a document in the Florentine archives,4 which says that in March, 1804, the Society already existed and that it was hostile to the government; but, as the context shows that the government in question was that of Joseph Bonaparte, which did not come into existence until 1806, the date is clearly wrong, and the only explanation can be that Queen Mary Caroline, at whose command the Sect is said to have been founded, started it in the earlier year in order to pit it against Freemasonry, which was becoming Napoleon's docile instrument.

 The choice of the year 1806 has some support.
-Let $^{5}$ says that the Society was introduced by Maghella, later director of police under Murat, from France,

-Colletta, vol. ii., bk. viii., ch.
-49. Tivaroni, 1789-1814, vol. ii., pp. 302 et subseqq. pp. 4-6.
-The anonymous author of Des sociétés secrètes en Allemagne", p.
+Leti 5 says that the Society was introduced by Maghella, later director of police under Murat, from France, pp. 4-6.
+The anonymous author of Des sociétés secrètes en Allemagne'', p.
 191, says the painter Topino Le Brun was a Carbonaro.
-As he took part (with Angeloni, who will be mentioned later) in a plot against Napoleou, known as The plot of the Romans in 1802, and was executed, this assumes the existence of the Carboneria in Paris at that date, which is most unlikely.
+As he took part (with Angeloni, who will be mentioned later) in a plot against Napoleon, known as The plot of the Romans in 1802, and was executed, this assumes the existence of the Carboneria in Paris at that date, which is most unlikely.
 Le Brun may have been a Charbonnier.
-As the author says in a footnote on the same page that the Carbonari were Illuminati, he does not seem to know much of our Society he does not seem to know much of our Society.
-Pardi, quoted by Ottolini, p.
-39.
+As the author says in a footnote on the same page that the Carbonari were Illuminati, he does not seem to know much of our Society.